darrencjh8/utility-splitter/README.md

     - track by bill + rent, or bill, rent separately from housemate name
     - across different banks paynow email template, UOB DBS and OCBC
 - Automatically sends reminder email when a housemate did not pay
-- Regex management, read the mail regex from Sheet instead of hardcoding

 ## Prerequisites